smartdevicelink/sdl_evolution/proposals/NNNN-java-suite-clean_up.md

 1. Copyright should be at the top of all files in a comment block before all code.
 2. Spaces not tabs.
 All tabbed indents will be changed to four spaces.
+3. All public methods should have JavaDoc
-3. Correct camel-case for code objects.
+4. Correct camel-case for code objects.
     1. All methods and local variables should be camel-case starting with a lower-case letter (e.g. sdlManager).
     2. All class names should be camel-case starting with an upper-case letter (e.g. SdlSession, ScreenManager).
     3. All class packages should be lower case with no special characters (e.g. com.smartdevicelink.managers).
-4. Proper spacing between arguments and keywords.
+5. Proper spacing between arguments and keywords.
 For example

 Wrong:
 ```java